 The name Braithwaite is of Scandinavian origin meaning "broad clearing" - a reminder that much of this area was well wooded up to the medieval period.
 This land was once a forest and supplied firewood to neighboring Middleham Castle.

 The earliest reference to a house at Braithwaite is 1301, when listed as a grange to Jervaulx Abbey.
 The Hall was also owned by the City of London for a time during the 17th century.

 Re-modeled in 1667, the Hall boasts a splendid oak paneled drawing room with a large open fireplace.
 Where guests can sit and relax and take in the ambiance.

 Braithwaite Hall is ideally situated for walking or exploring the famous Yorkshire Dales, with footpaths going through and around the farm.

 Free fishing on the river Cover is available during your stay with us.

 An Award Winning farmhouse breakfast is served every morning in the dining room.
-Including homemade bread and preserves, our own eggs, local bacon, award winning Masham sausages and local black pudding, fresh fruit, yoghurts and cereal, Smoked Salmon & Scrambled Eggs, Eggs Benedict.
+Including homemade bread and preserves, eggs from Wensleydale Eggs, Black Pudding, local sausages and bacon, fresh fruit, yoghurts and cereal, Eggs Benedict, Eggs Royale, Smoked Salmon & Scrambled Eggs.

 No children under 12 years.

 We are very sorry but we do not take cards as payment.
-Only cash, or cheques for deposits.
+Only cash, BACS or cheques for deposits.